Patient education: Symptoms of HIV infection (Beyond the Basics)

 It is important to recognize symptoms of HIV as soon as possible since early diagnosis and treatment will prevent serious illness.
 Early treatment will also reduce your chances of transmitting the virus to others.

 This article discusses the early signs and symptoms of HIV and the groups that are at risk for becoming infected with HIV.
 A separate article discusses testing for HIV.
-(See "Patient information: Testing for HIV (Beyond the Basics)".)
+(See "Patient education: Testing for HIV (Beyond the Basics)".)

 WHO IS AT RISK FOR HIV?